DeepSeek V4 vs DeepSeek V3.2: What Changed and What Developers Should Use

 deepseek-reasonervsdeepseek-chat)

-- You are building agentic coding tools that need to understand large codebases — the 1M context window is a genuine capability unlock
+- You are building agentic coding tools that need to understand large codebases — 1M context with 80.6% SWE-bench is the strongest open model combination available

-- Your application handles image, video, or audio inputs alongside text
+- Your application handles image, video, or audio alongside text

-- You want a simpler API (single model, hybrid reasoning) rather than maintaining separate chat/reasoner routing
+- You want a simpler API (single model, hybrid reasoning) rather than separate chat/reasoner routing

 For a broader look at how V4 compares to the competition beyond DeepSeek's own model lineup, see our DeepSeek V3 vs V4 deep dive and the official release status tracker.